DataDog/documentation/content/en/service_management/workflows/private_actions/use_private_actions.md

 In addition, the host must have the following:
 - 2GB of RAM
-- Docker (with Docker Compose if that is your preference)
+- Docker (with Docker Compose if that is your preference) or Kubernetes

 ## Set up a private action runner